14th September: Trinity 13 (Holy Cross Day)

 Please remember in your prayers this week:

-Those who are unable to be with us in church, including Reina Hammond, Linda Torr and Arthur Williams.
+Those who are unable to be with us in church, including Linda Torr and Arthur Williams.

 Areas of conflict: the Ukraine, the Middle East and too many others.